Lua utility module EventSequence

 local posChris = TEN.Objects.GetMoveableByName("chrisPosNullmesh"):GetPosition()

-if not mySeq then
+if not EventSequence.IfExists("my_seq") then

-mySeq = EventSequence.Create("my_seq",
+EventSequence.Create("my_seq",

 false, -- does not loop